 Location: Montgomery Square.

-Nelson is home to many eateries and culinary experiences.
+The Nelson region is home to many eateries and culinary experiences.
 Apart from craft beer and wineries, the restaurants and cafes are a great way to treat yourself even on a budget.
-We put together a guide of Cheap Eats in Nelson for you to treat your taste buds while saving on the cents.
+We put together The Foodie Guide to Nelson for you to treat your tastebuds in Nelson.

 Location: Nelson City Centre.